matrix-org/matrix-spec-proposals/proposals/2261-fix-alias-redaction.md

 TODO: should the room directory be updated to match the new room state, where possible?
-It kinda makes sense when the redaction is used to undo an accidental addition, but in general it might not be a great plan.
+It kinda makes sense when the redaction is used to undo an accidental addition, but in general it might not be a great plan, particularly if we are switching to a world in which `m.room.aliases` is very much advisory.
 Also, bear in mind that redacting the removal of an alias would mean re-adding the alias.

 ## Potential issues

-This could increase the number of cases in which `m.room.aliases` events differ from reality.
+This could increase the number of cases in which `m.room.aliases` events differ from reality (see https://github.com/matrix-org/matrix-doc/issues/2262).

 ## See also